pixie-io/docs.px.dev/content/en/04-tutorials/02-pxl-scripts/02-script-dev-environment.md

 	- Edit `manifest.json` to change the script description.
 	- Edit optional `vis.json` to change the charts and table visualizations.

-3. (Soft) reload the [Live UI](https://work.withpixie.ai) webpage to see your script appear as an option in the drop-down cluster menu.
+3. (Soft) reload the <CloudLink url="/">Live View</CloudLink> webpage to see your script appear as an option in the drop-down cluster menu.
 The script will appear under the foldername from step 1 (e.g. `my_pxl_script`).

 4. Use your favorite editor to edit the `script_name.pxl` and `vis.json` files.
 Make sure to soft reload the Live UI webpage to reflect any saved edits to the script.